Application Opens: January 15

 The Stronger Schools Grant supports public schools and school districts serving grades Pre-K through 12 in Chelan, Douglas, and Okanogan counties.

-Up to $5,000 is available to enrich school experiences for students, support teacher development, and provide opportunities for schools to better achieve their goals.
+Up to $5,000 is available for programming to enrich school experiences for students, support teacher development, and provide opportunities for schools to better achieve their goals.

-Stronger Schools grant awards are disbursed in May and cannot be used to fund programs previous to award date.
-Requests for funding should support summer programs or the 2019-2020 academic school year.
+Awards are disbursed in May to be used for summer programs or the following academic school year.

 - Public Schools serving students grades Pre-K-12 located in Chelan, Douglas, or Okanogan counties (including the Methow Valley).